or why 2+2 is not always 4

 Conclusion

-In order to compute the extra rows added by the WITH ROLLUP
+In order to compute the extra rows added by the WITH ROLLUP modifier, MySQL does not use

-query without rollup.
+the rows already computed for the GROUP BY query without rollup.
 In some cases they can be

 used but many times they cannot.
 This makes the correct computation of the summary rows impossible